RouteViewLab/A-Hausdorff-Guided-Deep-Learning-Approach-for-Monitoring-the-Motion-of-Rotating-Arctic-Ice-Floes/README.md

 ---

-### 3. Traditional Methods Results
+### 3. Extraction and Matching Results of Traditional Methods for Ice Floe Monitoring
-Provides feature extraction and matching results using:
+This folder provides feature extraction and matching results using:
 - SIFT
 - A-KAZE